Embeddedness, Convexity, and Rigidity of Hypersurfaces in Product Spaces: Introduction

 \begin{theorem} Assume that there exists a proper, connected, and oriented $\phi$-convex hypersurface $f:M^n\rightarrow \R\times_\varrho\s^n$ $(n\ge 3)$ whose height function has no critical points.
-Then, \,$f$\, is an embedding with both a bottom and a top end, and \,$M$ is homeomorphic to the product \,$\R\times\s^{n-1}.$ Assuming, in addition, that $M$ has nonnegative sectional curvature, the following hold: \begin{itemize}[parsep=1ex]
+Then, \,$f$\, is an embedding with unbounded height function (above and below), and \,$M$ is homeomorphic to the product \,$\R\times\s^{n-1}.$ Assuming, in addition, that $M$ has nonnegative sectional curvature, the following hold: \begin{itemize}[parsep=1ex]

 \item ${\rm L}(\varrho)\le 0$ on \,$\R,$\, where \,${\rm L}(\varrho):=(\varrho')^2-\varrho\varrho''.$

 \item ${\rm L}(\rho)= 0$ on \,$\R$ if and only if $\rho$ is constant. \end{itemize} \end{theorem}

 The paper is organized as follows.
 In Section \ref{sec-preliminaries}, we introduce some notation and quote some results which will be used afterwards.
 In Section \ref{sec-th1}, we prove Theorems \ref{th-th1}--\ref{th-nocriticalpoints} and Corollaries \ref{cor-jellett-liebmann} and \ref{cor-hilbert-liebmann} as well.
 Finally, in Section \ref{sec-th2}, after providing some background on hypersurfaces in warped products, we prove Theorems \ref{th-warp} and \ref{th-warpnocriticalpoints}.